 Okay, so I don’t really care for Peeps, but the kids enjoy them, and they’re actually not too bad when they’re slathered with Nutella on the bottoms.
 You could, of course, place mini chocolate eggs in the macaroon nests instead of a Peep, and it would be just as tasty.

 They’re so easy to put together.
 You can use the macaroon recipe we’ve included below or your own favorite version.
 My nests didn’t come out perfectly; I had to shape them by hand a little before and after baking, but I think people will get the gist of the idea when they see chocolate eggs or Peeps in the nests.

-- Preheat oven to 325°F and line baking sheets with parchment paper.
+Step 1: Preheat your oven to 325°F and prep your baking sheet with parchment paper.

-- Bake for 10 to 12 minutes or until lightly browned around the edges.
+Step 4: Bake the macaroons for 10 to 12 minutes or until they’re light brown around the edges.